SAFMC Advisory Panels – How to Get Involved

 Advisory panel members play an important role in the federal fishery management process by providing information and recommendations at the grassroots level.
-Members of each of the Council’s eleven advisory panels advise the Council about trends in fisheries, environmental concerns relating to fishery ecosystems, and management impacts on fishermen and fishing communities.
+Members of each of the Council’s eleven advisory panels advise the Council about trends in fisheries, environmental concerns relating to fishery ecosystems, enforcement issues and management impacts on fishermen and fishing communities.

 Beginning in 2017, the Council’s advisory panels also began providing Fishery Performance Reports.
 These reports provide the Council and its Scientific and Statistical Committee with updated descriptions of the factors that influence fishing effort and catch within each of the Council’s fisheries.
 The Fishery Performance Reports are included in the Council Meeting briefing book materials.

 Who can serve and how do I apply?